-How to Get Rid of Rats in the House Using Natural Home Remedies
+How to Get Rid of Rats Fast Using Home Remedies

 It’s never a good sign if you see or hear a rat scurrying around the house as it means they found something that’s resourceful for them.
 Here are the home remedies we suggest you try to capture the rats quickly.

 While they may be effective, we suggest you don’t use a poisonous bait to kill the rats because this could eventually lead to dead rodent smell swirling around the house.
 Rat poison doesn’t always work immediately so this gives a chance for the rats to escape and hide in a spot (e.g. behind the wall) that’s difficult for you to reach.

 Our first suggestion is to set up multiple units of rat traps around the house.
 Both the snap trap and set and release trap will work.
 Which of the two you go for comes down to personal preference.
 Rats are smart creatures so it may take some trial-and-error to find the best way to set up these traps.
 We suggest testing different locations and baits until you find something that works.

 If you are dealing with brown rats then we suggest trying out bait like cereal and grains.
 For black rats, you may find that plant-based baits work better.
 Rats don’t venture into open space unless they absolutely have to so be sure to set up the traps along the side of the room or in discrete spaces where the rodents can easily hide.

 In many cases, rats make an appearance in the house because they are attracted to the scent of leftover food in the trash or kitchen bin.
 Clear out the trash on a regular basis.
 Get a bin with a tight-sealing lid if you like to use tall bins.
 Make sure there are no food crumbs in the open by vacuuming the floor regularly.